Level of Study

 Objectives and Content

 The target audience for NOR-INTRO is exchange students with granted admission to the University of Bergen.
-The course is ideal for international students who plan to take one introductory course in Norwegian language and culture in addition to regular program courses.
+The course is ideal for international students who study at UiB for only one or two semesters and plan to take a short introductory course in Norwegian language and culture in addition to regular program courses.

 This introductory language course focuses on vocabulary connected to topics such as introducing oneself and others, study, food, clothing, accommodation, weather and familiar situations and events.